 HIV and AIDS.

 This year marks our 25th Anniversary.
 As part of our celebration we will sharing stories from throughout the years and hosting an event a month.
-Our first three are listed below.
+You can read the first five stories on our Financial Page.
+Our current story is listed below.
 Please continue to check the website and our facebook page for the details.

 25 stories for 25 years

 Congratulations on your anniversary!
 The ministries have really helped me and I have met a lot of great people through the agency.
 Dr Z and Mike Kozak who was my first buddy though Debra.
 Mike met with me when he was Notre Dame and spent some time with me.
 He is now my doctor and takes great care of me.
 I also have a good caseworker Leeah who cares for and is there when I need her.
 She introduced me to my new buddy Clay.
 Clay watches over me and took me to the Notre Dame Women’s basketball games.
 I hope he will always be my friend like Mike.
 The ministries have a lot of great people who work there including Pat who is very caring.
 They are always there to help you out for a long time to come.

 I had my first interaction with AIDS Ministries in 2006 through the AIDS Buddy program when I, as an undergraduate student at Notre Dame, was matched with a member of the community who had been diagnosed with HIV.
 Buddy (as I’ll call him for these purposes) and I would meet periodically for dinner, bowling, a walk around the river, or an inevitable conversation about Notre Dame athletics.
 With time, our trust and friendship grew.
 I knew that HIV/AIDS could be quite an isolating diagnosis and strove to offer friendship and stability, but my visits were sporadic and could hardly offer the stability that he needed.
 In that time, I came to understand what a tremendous resource Buddy had in AIDS Ministries.